matomo-org/developer-documentation/docs/3.x/wordpress/basics.md

 current_user_can('view_matomo');
 ```

-Capabilities are inherited meaning a super user will automatically have view permission and an admin will also have write and view permission.
+Capabilities are inherited.
+This means a super user automatically also has admin, write and view permission.

 [Learn more about user permissions](https://developer.matomo/guides/permissions)

 ## Generating links to Matomo app

-Sometimes you might want to add links within WordPress that point to the Matomo standalone app within WordPress.
+Sometimes you might want to show links that point to the Matomo standalone app within WordPress.
 For example,
 you might want to show a link to view a heatmap for the currently viewed page.
 This way, a user will be only one click away to see
 related information within Matomo.